-In my experience redness under fingernails appears when there’s infection somewhere in the body.
-Most often redness under fingernails is located above or around the moon at the bottom of the fingernail, as in the photo above.
+Redness under fingernails indicates there’s infection somewhere in the body.
+Redness is usually above or around the moon at the bottom of the fingernail, as in the photo above.
 Pictures of my fingernails over a long period of time showed that vitamin C and reduced stress reduced the redness.
 See pictures below.

-Red lines, known as splinter hemorrhages, are different.
+Very fine, bright red lines, known as splinter hemorrhages, are different.
 Some doctors say they’re from trauma to the nail causing tiny blood vessels to break and form minute blood clots in a vertical pattern.
-That wasn’t how mine happened, though.
+But that wasn’t how mine happened.

-Red streaks raise a bit of fingernail over themselves, forming a ridge, especially when they have existed a long time.
-The raised bit, associated with vascular swelling from abnormal red blood cells.
-The fingernail over the raised bit is thinner than the rest of the fingernail.
+Red lines raise the fingernail over them, forming a ridge, especially when they’ve been there a long time.
+The raised bit of your finger is associated with vascular swelling from abnormal red blood cells.
+The fingernail over the raised bit is thinner than the rest of your fingernail.

 When I increase my intake of B12, the ridge part of the streaks goes away.
-When I’m overwhelmed and do nothing, my nail sometimes splits at the stop of the streak, that’s because the nail is thinner over the streak.
+When I’m overwhelmed and do nothing, my nail sometimes splits at the stop of the streak, that’s because the nail is so much thinner over the streak.

-When the streak is almost black some research shows a relationship to cancer.
+When the streak is almost black, rather than red, it can indicate cancer, according to some research.
 But, black streaks under fingernails are apparently relatively common in black people.
 However common, they shouldn’t be ignored.

-In 2006, R. Baran wrote of a blind concert pianist with red lines under his fingernails.
+In 2006, R. Baran wrote a paper describing a blind concert pianist with red lines under his fingernails.
 The pianist couldn’t see the lines but had discomfort in his fingers when he was playing the piano.
-Baran described the red lines as idiopathic polydactylous longitudinal erythronychia.
-That roughly translates to: red streaks of unknown cause on several fingernails.
+Baran termed the red lines “idiopathic polydactylous longitudinal erythronychia” which roughly translates to: red streaks of unknown cause on several fingernails.